About Spoken Languages

 Entry is not possible after the lecture has started.

-*The student rate applies to students enrolled at a university or university of applied sciences.
-Select ‘Invoice’ as the payment method and indicate in the ‘Additional remarks’ field that you are a student.
+*The student rate applies to students (and anyone else who needs a discount).
+Select ‘Invoice’ as the payment method and indicate in the ‘Additional remarks’ field that you would like to get a discounted ticket.

 Friday 3 July 2026